bkaestner/codewars-rules/rules/0260-JavaScript.md

 JavaScript / CoffeeScript
 -------------------------

-The JavaScript tests on CodeWars use a [custom] test framework.
+The JavaScript tests on Codewars use a [custom] test framework.
 Any kata written in CoffeeScript will use the same framework, since CoffeeScript gets compiled to JavaScript.